3 Steps to Positive Body Image

 We all have those days: body positivity isn’t remotely on the radar.
 Your jeans feel uncomfortably tight, nothing in your closet seems to fit, your skin is breaking out, and your hair doesn’t want to cooperate.
 You frantically wish you had someone else’s body—or in the very least, a part of someone else’s body.
 If I wasn’t on my period, you tell yourself, I’d feel way more confident in my body.
 You’re not alone.
 Thanks to diet culture and social media, this is a common (read: daily) experience for countless women.
 But don’t fret.
 In this guide, you’ll learn tips for coping on poor body image days, along with how to practice body positivity.

-comparison is the thief of joy
+Comparison is the Thief of Joy

-how to feel comfortable in your skin
+How can you feel comfortable in your own skin?

 While I believe in eating balanced, wholesome meals most of the time, wiggle room is essential.
 My relationship with food is no longer black and white.
 I’m not dogmatic about what I eat, and long gone are the days when I wouldn’t touch cheese, butter, sugar, or anything fried.
 All foods fit.
 Deprivation and restriction are never the goal.
 On a daily basis, we want to gravitate toward colorful veggies and fruits, high-quality sources of protein, and healthy fats.
 After all, these help us feel our best.
 We want to eat in a way that supplies sustained energy, supports our hormones, doesn’t cause digestive issues, and balances blood sugar.
 However, making peace with your body means making peace with food.
 Enjoying your local coffee shop’s croissant—or baking cookies with refined sugar—doesn’t make you any less worthy or healthy.

-3 Ways to practice body positivity
+3 Ways to Practice Body Positivity

-1. Learn to accept a compliment.
 This is one of the most important—but undervalued—tips.
-By not being able to accept a compliment, you are putting yourself down.
-Avoid responding to a compliment by downplaying yourself.
-Simply showy your gratitude by responding with a smile and a thank you.
+Rather than respond to a compliment by downplaying yourself, show your gratitude with a smile and a thank you.
 Let that compliment boost your mood and self-worth.
 When we learn to accept compliments, we are simultaneously practicing body positivity.

-2. Surround yourself with people who don’t body shame.
 If there’s one thing you remember from this article, it’s this.
 There’s no point in spending precious time with people who constantly talk negatively about their bodies.
 We should have zero tolerance for this.
 Unfollow people on Instagram who don’t serve your well-being.
 Set boundaries with your friends and family (this is crucial).
-If body talk comes up in conversation, kindly ask to change the subject.
 Ultimately, the magic of body acceptance lies in spending quality moments with people who build you up—in spending face-to-face time with people of all different body types, who are also accepting of all different body types.
 It’ll remind you that beauty is boundless.

-Body positivity books and Articles
+Body Positivity Books and Articles

 Last but not least, I wanted to include a few of my favorite books and articles for encouraging positive self-talk.
 I hope you find them helpful.
 Feel free to leave me a comment, send me an email if this post resonates with you, or sign up for a free, 20-minute consultation with me!
 The journey to body acceptance doesn’t have to be lonely or solo — it can be collective and supportive.